2020PB/police-brutality/reports/Oregon.md

 ### Protester shoved onto tear gas canister, which then explodes | July 22nd

-During a series of events around 1 AM outside the Justice Center, a federal officer grabs a protester and throws him to the ground.
+During a series of events around 1 AM outside the US District Courthouse, a federal officer grabs a protester and throws him to the ground.
 The protester lands on a tear gas canister, which then explodes on his back.
 As he tries to stand, an officer once again shoves him to the ground and kneels on him.
 The officer then appears to stand and release the protester.

 tags: less-lethal, protester, shove, tear-gas, tear-gas-canister, throw

 id: or-portland-127

-geolocation:
+geolocation: 45.5159068,-122.6767751

 **Links**